LibraryBeales/marinemarine/index.md

     datetime(1883, 3, 31): {'oil': 1, 'steam': 2},
 }
 ```
 The nested dictionaries are then flattened into a list of dictionaries, converted to a pandas dataframe, and visualized using matplotlib.
-Updating these visualization to plotly will improve aesthtics, control, and provide interactivity options, but for now `plt()` will have to suffice.
+Updating these visualization to plotly will improve aesthetics, control, and provide interactivity options, but for now `plt()` will have to suffice.

 Our initial visualization shows a high level of granularity, but is a bit difficult to read.
 It does reveal that there are a couple years of what appears to be missing data.
 I chose several commodities that I thought might be relevant to these publications in this time period.
 ![coal, iron, oil, steel](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/wordcountsexp5.png?raw=true)